-Negative keywords help you avoid wasting your ads spend on bad clicks by telling Google when you don’t want your ad to appear.
+Negative keywords help you avoid wasting your ad spending on bad clicks by telling Google when you don’t want your ad to appear.

 To get a rough idea of how much you’re likely to spend on a particular keyword or phrase, you can use the Google Keyword Planner Tool and the Bid Simulator.
 This step is best done when you are preparing your Google Ads strategy and planning your budget.

 This refers to the different areas you can place your Google ad and how this affects your budget.
-For example, the average CPC across a variety of keywords and industries is between $1 and $2.
-However, on the Google Display Network, the average CPC is $1 or less.
+For example, the average CPC across a variety of keywords and industries is $2.69, according to WordStream.
+However, on the Google Display Network, the average Google Ads cost per click is 63 cents.

 Here are the most popular Google ad placement options: